 Cooperative Development Institute, Lewiston, ME

 Once a year, co-op supporters from across Maine get together to meet, network, share experiences and learn how we can work together to grow Maine's cooperative economy.
 Our name for this conference, Principle 6, comes from the 6th of the seven internationally recognized cooperative principles, "Cooperation among Cooperatives."
-This year's theme is: "Cooperatives Build a Better Maine: Building Skills, Connections, and a Movement."
-Workshops will feature practical skill building, as well as strategy discussion and movement building conversations.
-Click on the link in the title to register.
-This conference is being co-sponsored by the Food Studies Program.
+This year's theme was "Cooperatives Build a Better Maine: Building Skills, Connections, and a Movement."
+Workshops featured practical skill-building, as well as strategy discussion and movement building conversations.
+This conference was co-sponsored by the Food Studies Program.

 The Boy Who Harnessed the Wind film showing